kareemoo/cache-simulation/README.md

 # cache-simulation
-a simulation for cache memory using prolog
+a simulation for cache memory using prolog.
-.